rivera-lanasm/rivera-lanasm/content/home/experience.md

   date_end = "2019-08-01"
   description = """

-  * **EM Sovereign Desk:**
-  * Conducted monthly research focused on tracking/forecasting fiscal deficits, dollar-denominated debt balances, and trade & investment balances.
+* Monthly projects focused on tracking fiscal deficits, debt balances, and trade balances for emerging market countries issuing sovereign debt.
+Automated ingestion and high level analysis using ​R Markdown.

-  * **US High Yield and Investment Grade Desk:**
-  * Maintained output and delivered monthly updates from quantitative models to investment teams
+* Maintained output and delivered monthly updates from GAM model (​ R, mgcv) used for explaining bond price dispersion.
-  * Developed and maintained a pipeline for extracting liquidity signals from order-book data and developed dashboards utilized by traders.
+* Developed and maintained ETL using ​ MySQL for extracting liquidity signals from live order-book data and developed ​ Jupyter Notebook dashboards utilized by traders.
+* Wrote a pipeline using ​ MySQL and ​ BeautifulSoup to web-scrape and analyze online resources for GHG emissions data from municipal utilities for an environmental scorecard used by ESG impact analysis.

   """